How to Cure Cannabis: The Step-by-Step Guide

 Step 1: The Harvest

 The first step in curing cannabis is harvesting your flower correctly.
-You’ll need to ensure you’ve trimmed the plant well, removing excess stems, leaves, and unnecessary plant material.
+You’ll need to ensure you’ve trimmed the plant well, removing excess stems, sugar leaves, and unnecessary plant material.
 Specialized trimming machines ensure you can preserve the quality of the cannabis buds without adding any extra plant material to your finished product.

 Additionally, an effective harvesting process will ensure you can separate the leftover biomass from your buds, so you can use it for other processes, such as composting, and the creation of oils and tinctures.